 You could say this idea from Cupcake Wishes & Birthday Dreams is udderly unique.
 All you need to teach the littles how to milk a cow is cardboard, some bovine-drawing skills, and a latex glove.
 Find out more here.

-Have any cereal boxes and popsicle sticks hanging around?
-Good, because Crayon Box Chronicles is ready to tell you how to use them to create a farm world that’s just the right size for curious kids.
-It’s the perfect entertainment for sensory and imaginative play.
+Have cereal boxes and popsicle sticks stashed away somewhere?
+Good, because Crayon Box Chronicles is ready to tell you how to use them to create a farm world that's just the right size for curious kids.
+It's the perfect entertainment for sensory and imaginative play.
 Get all the info you need here.